 The minor helped me extremely!
 To my current career, it’s even more useful than my major.
 It laid the foundation of my career as a software engineer.
 I was not a layman any more in software design and development.

-In the 3rd year, one of our teachers came to us, he wanted to find several students who can help his project.
-The task was to use AutoCAD for mechanical design and drawing.
+In the 3rd year, one of our teachers came to us, he needed several students who could help his project.
+The task was mechanical design and drawing using AutoCAD.
 As I already studied AutoCAD myself, I got this opportunity.
 This was regarded as the first project I’d ever participated.
 And also I earned my first income from this project.

 I spent almost all of my time in studying in four years.
 No regrets.
 But unfortunately, I did not encounter a mentor or expert guidance, so my learning was too dispersed.
 I did not know what was the most useful in the future and which parts were most promising.
 If there was someone could give me some advises, even if just a few keywords: such as Linux, TCP/IP, then I could learn the field thoroughly and deeply.
 Such a study could save a lot of time in the future.
 Unfortunately, no one could give you any guidance.
 I only aimlessly learned much knowledge relying on my own interests.